Story Spine

 Season finale.
 Max's championship game collides with Watt's full attack on the city.
 Rob must answer the question the entire series has been asking: what makes a hero?

-Do: Stylized Pixar proportions.
+Do: Stylized proportions.
 7-head ratio for adults.
 Oversized heads.
 Expressive hands.
 Athletic but not bulky.

 Don't: Realistic anatomy.
 Comic-book muscle.
 Adult superhero proportions.